1989 Prince Edward Island general election

 The 1989 Prince Edward Island general election was held on May 29, 1989.

 The campaign resulted in the re-election of the Liberal government of Premier Joe Ghiz.
 In this election, the Liberals won 60.7% of the popular vote, the highest percentage that a winning party has taken on record in Prince Edward Island.
-The Progressive Conservatives won 2 seats despite taking 36 percent of the popular vote; they were due 12 seats.
+The Progressive Conservatives won two seats despite taking 36 per cent of the popular vote; they were due 12 seats.
 This was the lowest share of the vote that the Progressive Conservatives ever received, 35.8%.
-Only 5 times has the Opposition had 2 or fewer seats in the history of Prince Edward Island; this was one of them.
+Only 5 times has the Opposition had two or fewer seats in the history of Prince Edward Island; this was one of them.

 One of the two members from each constituency is styled a Councillor, and the other an Assemblyman.
 In electoral contests Councillor candidates run against Councillor candidates; Assemblyman candidates against Assemblyman candidates.